nikitaks97/InventoryApp/README.md

 # Build the Docker image
 docker build -t inventoryapp:local .

-# Run the container (includes auto-seeding)
+# Run the container
 docker run -p 3000:3000 inventoryapp:local

+# Load sample data (run in a separate terminal after container is running)
+docker exec <container-name> node seed.js
 ```

-The Docker container automatically seeds the database with sample data on startup.
+**Note**: Unlike the development setup, the Docker container does not automatically seed data.
+Run the seed command manually if you want sample data.

 ## ☸️ Kubernetes Deployment